hashgraph/hedera-mirror-node/docs/database/bootstrap.md

   - Review `bootstrap.log` for detailed error messages.
   - Check `bootstrap_tracking.txt` to identify which files failed to import.
+  - Check `bootstrap_discrepancies.log` for any data verification issues (this file is only created if discrepancies are found in file size, row count, or BLAKE3 hash verification).
   - Re-run the `bootstrap.sh` script to retry importing failed files.

 - **Permission Denied Errors:**